Coherent error induced phase transition: Introduction

 The remainder of this paper is organized as follows.
-In Sec.~\ref{sec:prelim}, we review the fundamentals of quantum error-correcting codes and present the coherent error model considered in this work.
-Sec.~\ref{sec:qce} defines and motivates the notion of quantum error correction and the quantum coherent error.
-In Sec.~\ref{sec:TC}, we apply our methods to the toric code and demonstrate numerical evidence for the coherent error induced phase transition.
-In Sec.~\ref{sec:rsce}, we investigate the coherent error induced phase transition in two representative examples of the random stabilizer code ensemble, namely qLDPC codes and random Clifford codes.
-Finally, Sec.~\ref{sec:conclusion} summarizes our conclusions and outlines potential avenues for future research.
+In Sec.~\ref{sec:prelim}, we review the fundamentals of quantum error-correcting codes and formulate the coherent-error setting studied in this work.
+In Sec.~\ref{sec:TC}, we apply our methods to the toric code and present numerical evidence for the coherent error induced phase transition.
+In Sec.~\ref{sec:rsce}, we investigate the same phenomenon in two representative examples of finite-rate random stabilizer-code ensembles, namely HGP codes and random Clifford codes.
+Finally, Sec.~\ref{sec:conclusion} summarizes our conclusions and outlines directions for future research.